Richard Sorge: China 1930

 In 1930, Sorge was sent to Shanghai.
 His cover was his work as the editor of a German news service and for the Frankfurter Zeitung.
 He contacted another agent, Max Christiansen-Clausen.
-Sorge also met German Soviet agent Ursula Kuczynski and well-known American left-wing journalist Agnes Smedley, who also worked for the Frankfurter Zeitung.
+Sorge also met German Ursula Kuczynski and well-known American left-wing journalist Agnes Smedley, who also worked for the Frankfurter Zeitung.
 She introduced Sorge to Hotsumi Ozaki of the Japanese newspaper Asahi Shimbun (a future Sorge recruit) and to Hanako Ishii, with whom he would become romantically involved.
-Sorge recruited Kuczynski as a Soviet agent and become romantically involved with her.
+Sorge recruited Kuczynski as a Soviet agent and became romantically involved with her.

 Shortly after his arrival in China, he was able to send intelligence regarding plans by Chiang Kai-shek's Nationalist government for a new offensive against the Chinese Communist Party in the Chinese Civil War, based largely on information gathered from German military advisors to the Nationalists.

 As a journalist, Sorge established himself as an expert on Chinese agriculture.
 In that role, he travelled around the country and contacted members of the Chinese Communist Party.
 In January 1932, Sorge reported on fighting between Chinese and Japanese troops in the streets of Shanghai.
 In December, he was recalled to Moscow.
 His performance as an agent in Shanghai had been judged as successful by Berzin, having ensured that he and his agents had escaped detection and expanded the Soviet intelligence network.